 - The tunnel client shall start sending messages to the tunnel server as soon as it is enabled. - The tunnel server shall start sending messages to the tunnel client as soon as it receives the first message from it. - Keep-alive messages shall be sent periodically.
-Transmission frequency shall be between 1 second and 10 seconds.
-Keep-alive message timeout shall be 60 seconds. - As long as the tunnel server is receiving keep-alive messages from the tunnel client, it shall keep sending messages to the tunnel client.
-If the tunnel server stops receiving messages from the tunnel client, the tunnel server shall stop sending messages to the tunnel client after a timeout. - If an endpoint fails to receive either a keep-alive message or traffic on a session after the 60-second timeout, the endpoint shall consider the session to be terminated and shall release any resources associated with the session. - At startup, the tunnel client shall send a minimum of 3 and a maximum of 5 back-to-back keep-alive messages to the tunnel server to get the connection started.
+Transmission frequency shall be between 1 second and 10 seconds. - Tunnel timeout should be 60 seconds.
+Tunnel timeout shall be declared when the endpoint fails to receive any data from the tunnel (either keep-alive messages and/or traffic) for the specified amount of time. - If a tunnel endpoint is receiving keep-alive messages or traffic from the remote tunnel endpoint, the tunnel endpoint shall keep sending keep-alive messages or traffic to the remote tunnel endpoint.
+If the tunnel endpoint stops receiving keep-alive messages or traffic from the remote tunnel endpoint for a period of time equal to the tunnel timeout, the tunnel endpoint shall stop sending keep-alive messages and traffic to the remote tunnel endpoint. - If an endpoint fails to receive either a keep-alive message or traffic on a session after the timeout, the endpoint shall consider the session to be terminated and shall release any resources associated with the session. - At startup, the tunnel client shall send a minimum of 3 and a maximum of 10 back-to-back keep-alive messages to the tunnel server to get the connection started.